AsifSafi/myFirstApp/README.md

 # myFirstApp
-this is my first application on ios platform
+this is my first application on ios platfor
+## this is the heading